 - 16 Things to do in Glenwood Springs

 If you decide that you do not want to camp but want a hotel to stay in, our family’s go-to place is the Hampton Inn.
-It has easy access to I70, clean rooms, hot breakfast and a warm pool.
-Plus, it is in walking distance from BBQ or fast food and close to Walmart.
+It has easy access to I70, clean rooms, hot breakfast, and a warm pool.
+Plus, it is within walking distance from BBQ or fast food and close to Walmart.
 Downton Rifle is just a short drive across the bridge.
-Check for rates and reservations at the Hampton Inn
+Check Booking.com for rates and reservations at the Hampton Inn

 Please ask in the comments if you have any questions about camping near Rifle – we will answer or get a local answer for you.